rolancon/confetti/README.md

     [term]

-The section header can contains whitespace, but this is not recommended:
+The section header can contain whitespace, but this is not recommended:

     [
      term